AbrahamChahla/LsExtendedProject/README.md

 41. Do a full save, then rebuild, run your app

-Your LightSwitch html app will run first with your custom URL path
+Your LightSwitch html app will run first with your custom URL path<br/>
 <a href="http://localhost:{port}/App">http://localhost:{port}/App</a>

-Moving on, let's test access to the ApplicationData.svc file
+Moving on, let's test access to the ApplicationData.svc file<br/>
 <a href="http://localhost:{port}/ApplicationData.svc">http://localhost:{port}/ApplicationData.svc</a>

 So far so good eh?
-How about our MVC?
+How about our MVC?<br/>
 <a href="http://localhost:{port}/Home">http://localhost:{port}/Home</a>

 Yay!
-Looking good… now our default.aspx file in the root…
+Looking good… now our default.aspx file in the root…<br/>
 <a href="http://localhost:{port}/default.aspx">http://localhost:{port}/default.aspx</a>

-Yep that works too… final test… the Web.Api side…
+Yep that works too… final test… the Web.Api side…<br/>
 <a href="http://localhost:{port}/api/Test">http://localhost:{port}/api/Test</a>

 You can now go in and clean up the project, delete the test screen, test table, etc.